 This matter is before the Court upon the state's motion to affirm the judgment of the trial court under Rule 20, Rules of the Court of Criminal Appeals.
 The case before this Court represents an appeal from the trial court's denial of the petitioner's petition for writ of habeas corpus.
-The record was filed on October 3, 1996, and the petitioner filed his brief on October 22, 1996.
-The petitioner was originally indicted for aggravated rape in December 1988, and the petitioner pled guilty to the same in May 1989.
+The record was filed on December 17, 1996, and the petitioner was allowed to late-file his brief on February 5, 1997.
+The petitioner was originally indicted on one count of aggravated rape in February 1985, and was apparently convicted of the same in December 1985.
 In the present appeal, the petitioner, relying in part upon State v.
 Roger Dale Hill, No. 01C01-9508-CC-00267 (Tenn.
 Crim.
 App.
 June 20, 1996), contends the judgment entered against him is void because the indictment failed to allege the mens rea of the offense charged.

 Having reviewed the state's motion in light of the petitioner's response and the entire record on appeal, we conclude that the motion is well-taken and should be granted.
-The trial judge dismissed the petitioner's petition stating that "[a]llegations concerning the sufficiency of an indictment are not subject to habeas corpus relief."
+The trial judge dismissed the petitioner's petition stating that "[a]llegations concerning the insufficiency of an indictment are not subject to habeas corpus relief."
 It is well established that challenges to the sufficiency of an indictment cannot be tested in a habeas corpus proceeding.
 See Haggard v.
 State, 475 S.W.2d 186, 187 (Tenn.
 Crim.
 App.
 1971); Brown v.
 State, 445 S.W.2d 669, 674 (Tenn.
 Crim.
 App.
 1969).
 A panel of this Court recently held the same in a capital case.
 Barber v.
 State, No. 01C01-9408-CR-00281 (Tenn.
 Crim.
 App., Feb.
 23, 1995).